Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 In addition to RS images, AI technologies also have the potential for agrifood yield prediction through natural images.
-To this end, with the sparse R-CNN detection framework \cite{sparse_r_cnn}, we separately evaluate the performance of different backbones networks, i.e., ResNet-101 \cite{he2016deep} and ViTAEv2-S \cite{zhang2023vitaev2}, on the global wheat detection dataset\footnote{https://www.kaggle.com/competitions/global-wheat-detection/overview}.
-Experimental results show that, when employing the ResNet-101, although the network has a parameter amount of up to 125.4M, it still performs worse than using the lightweight ViTAE-S, i.e., 41.2 mean average precision (mAP) v.s.
-45.2 mAP.
-Some detection results of ViTAEv2-S are visualized in Fig. \ref{global_wheat}.
-The number and size of detected wheat instances can be used as indicators for yield prediction.
+To this end, we evaluate the performance of Sparse R-CNN detection framework \cite{sparse_r_cnn} on the global wheat detection dataset\footnote{https://www.kaggle.com/competitions/global-wheat-detection/overview}, more experimental details can be found in the appendix.